alxers/book_of_proof/11_chapter.md

 .5.
 Consider the relation R = { (0, 0), (sqrt(2), 0), (0, sqrt(2)), (sqrt(2), sqrt(2)) } on R. Is R reflexive?
 Symmetric?
 Transitive?
 If a property does not hold, say why.
+1) R is reflexive.
+2) R is symmetric.
+?